 I live locally to Weatherhead and I have been a governor at the school for around 12 years.
-For 4 years (2007 – 2011) I was a councillor at Wirral Council, serving on the Children’s Services Committee.
-I am currently a dispatch manager in Premier Foods Moreton.
+For 4 years (2007 – 2011) I was a councillor at Wirral Council, serving on the Children’s services committee.
+I am currently dispatch manager in Premier Foods Moreton.
 I will continue to champion Weatherhead in our local community.

 Louise Harland-Davies, Co-Opted/Community Governor

 I have previously completed a term as a parent governor and have been a member of Weatherhead PTF for 8 years, when a group of like-minded parents came together to plan fundraising activities for the school including the increasingly successful Christmas craft fair.
 I have worked as project and engagement manager in the private, public and voluntary sector for the last 20 years working with a diverse mix of communities in Wirral and Liverpool and am currently working as a Business Engagement Coordinator at Wirral Chamber of Commerce.
 As a parent of two daughters who have both been educated at Weatherhead, I recognise that every young person’s journey is different.
 As a co-opted governor I want to ensure that the right support and services are in place to help every young person who studies at our school and helps them to navigate the path that is right for them.
 Having just studied for and successfully gained a HR Management Certificate at Wirral Met College it just shows you never stop learning!

 Sarah Jackson, Co-Opted/Community Governor